 Throughout history, humans have used physical money in exchange for goods and services.
-To this day, we still accept these objects of value as a form of payment.
-But in an age where you can hold a small computer in your hand and video call someone across the world, have you ever thought about how outdated physical currency actually is?
+To this day, we still accept it.
+But in an age where we all hold tiny computers in our hand all the time, how outdated is this, actually?

 Here are 3 lessons in this book that have helped me understand Bitcoin:

 - Bitcoin is a new currency with all kinds of fascinating and useful intricacies.

 - The financial crisis in Argentina shows the power that Bitcoin has to transfer power to the poor.

 - Traditional money is far inferior to Bitcoin.

 Let’s jump right in and see what we can learn about Bitcoin!

 Lesson 1: The intricacies of Bitcoin are fascinating and useful.